bsml320/DeepFun/README.md

 ## Tutorials
 ### Compute SNP Activity Difference profiles.
 &#8194;&#8194;The most useful capability of DeepFun right now is to annotate noncoding genomic variants with their influence on functional properties like accessibility.
 More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sad.ipynb

 ### Execute an in silico saturated mutagenesis
 &#8194;&#8194;Saturated mutagenesis is a powerful tool both for dissecting a specific sequence of interest and understanding what the model learned.
-&#8194;&#8194;More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sat_mut.ipynb
+More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sat_mut.ipynb

 ## Read more about the method in the manuscript here:
 Pei G, Hu R, Dai Y, Manuel A M, Zhao Z, Jia P. Predicting regulatory variants using a dense epigenomic mapped CNN model elucidated the molecular basis of trait-tissue associations.
 Nucleic Acids Research.
 In submission.